Dorset Business Angels brings some of the best Angel Investment Opportunities, both locally and nationally, to your door.

 Frank Guinn Vice Chair and experienced angel investor on how the investment process works

-When you attend one of our evening pitching events, you will see at least four presentations, each lasting 15 minutes from start-ups or early-revenue companies, who are seeking finance from our members.
-Each presentation is then followed by 10- minute Q & A session.
+When you attend one of our evening pitching events, you will usually see five presentations, each lasting 10-15 minutes from start-ups or early-revenue companies, who are seeking finance from our members.
+Each presentation is then followed by 10 minute Q & A session.
 At this point, the company leaves the room whilst members and guests discuss the attributes of the product or service in relation to the amount equity on offer and the level of funding required.

 During the course of the next 3/4 weeks, interested members will be provided with further detailed information and be invited to attend meetings with the Company’s officers, usually at their business premises.